Maniac Cop III: Badge of Silence

-Maniac Cop III: Badge of Silence is a 1992 American slasher film written by Larry Cohen and directed by William Lustig.
+Maniac Cop III: Badge of Silence is a 1993 American slasher film written by Larry Cohen and directed by William Lustig under the name Alan Smithee.
 It serves as a sequel to Maniac Cop 2 (1990) and is the third installment in the Maniac Cop film series.

-Maniac Cop III: Badge of Silence was released in the United States on videocassette on July 7, 1993 after a December 1992 airing on HBO.
-While receiving negative reviews upon release, it received retrospective critical praise in later years.
+Maniac Cop III: Badge of Silence was released in the United States on videocassette on July 7, 1993 to negative reviews.